flashcarts/nds-index/_card/r4isdhc-hk-2024.md

 - kernel: "r4dspro.com v1.50: SD:/_system_/cheat.dat"
 ---

-This flashcard is a relabelled version of the `R4DS Pro` cards.
-It will use BL2CK OS just like the regular `R4DS Pro` cards.
-However, this flashcard will not work with TwiLight Menu ++, meaning that your only options are BL2CK or the stock kernel which doesn't have great game compatibility.
+This flashcart is a relabelled version of the `R4DS Pro` carts.
+It will use BL2CK OS just like the regular `R4DS Pro` carts.
+However, this flashcart will not work with TwiLight Menu ++, meaning that your only options are BL2CK or the stock kernel which doesn't have great game compatibility.

-This flashcard can be found with three different labels:
+This flashcart can be found with three different labels:
 + Gold Pro
 + RTS Lite
 + Dual Core